-Cache functionality is an essential for performance and SEO optimisation.
-W3 Total Cache is my favourite plugin for caching and minifying need.
+Cache functionality is an essential for performance and SEO optimization.
+W3 Total Cache is my favorite plugin for caching and minifying need.
 Thanks to their customizability and powerful options.
 In this article, we’re going to solve a W3 Total Cache error related writing the .htaccess file.

-Generally, this error is not an outcome of W3 Total Cache plugin, albeit this is a consequence of a Security Plugin.
+This error is not an outcome of W3 Total Cache plugin, albeit this is a consequence of a Security Plugin.
 For example, an iTheme Security plugin has the option to deny access to core files including .htaccess, upload directory.
 Which might hinder the operation of dynamic websites.
-Whereas, static websites might feel comfortable with the utmost level of security by these security plugins.
+Whereas static websites might feel comfortable with the utmost level of security by these security plugins.
 However, you can manage the plugin smartly to match with your need.

-Here, you have to change the file permission to 644.
+Here, you must change the file permission to 644.
 And what a magic, after refreshing the page there no bad notification.
 Everything goes smoothly.

 For this, you can use cPanel or FileZilla or other FTP client.
 Following is the screenshot of FileZilla.